INNOVATION IN WATER MANAGEMENT AND ENVIRONMENTAL STEWARDSHIP

 Pioneering Sustainable Practices with Milorganite® Fertilizer

 Milorganite® fertilizer was born out of the demand to improve water quality.
-More than nine decades ago, sewerage from Milwaukee’s growing population and industrial activities put the waterways and residents at risk.
+More than nine decades ago, sewage from Milwaukee’s growing population and industrial activities put the waterways and residents at risk.
 Responding to the need to treat wastewater, MMSD pioneered an innovative natural process.
-Organic matter in wastewater is consumed by microorganisms, which die off, resulting in a nutrient-rich material.
+Organic matter in wastewater is consumed by microorganisms, resulting in a nutrient-rich material.
 Instead of simply discarding the abundant, nutrient-rich microbes into landfills, Milwaukee took a pioneering step to transform it into Milorganite®, a slow-release nitrogen fertilizer.

 This innovative process involves heat-drying the microorganisms to eliminate pathogens and create a pelletized fertilizer.
 The production of Milorganite® has been instrumental in diverting over 10 billion pounds of waste from landfills.
 Reclaiming wastewater using the biosolids process remains as innovative and effective today as it was in the early 1900s.